koto-lang/koto/docs/reference/core_lib/string.md

 Koto's strings are immutable sequences of characters with UTF-8 encoding.

+String literals can be created with either double or single quotation marks.
+Both styles are offered as a convenience to reduce the need for escaping, e.g. `'a "b" c'` is equivalent to `"a \"b\" c"`, and `"a 'b' c"` is equivalent to `'a \'b\' c'`

 Functions that produce sub-strings (e.g. `string.trim`) share the string data between the original string and the sub-string.